cabart/bt-cc-model-code/documentation/emulab_experiment.md

 ~~~

 - condensed
-  - compressed versions of tcpdump files (one from every sender and receiver, plus one consisting of all data summarized in one file *tcpd_dataframe.csv*)
+  - Compressed versions of tcpdump files (one from every sender and receiver, plus one consisting of all data summarized in one file *tcpd_dataframe.csv*)
+  - Will be empty after experiment.
+Intermediate results take up too much disk space otherwise.
 - hostdata
-  - uncompressed tcpdump data (only available on remote nodes).
+  - Uncompressed tcpdump data (only available on remote nodes).
 These files are being compressed and minimized on remote nodes and sent to condensed folder of local experiment pc.
 - hostlogs
   - All logging data from remote nodes.
 If there are errors on remote nodes they will be reported in this files.
 Also hold congestion window data from all nodes.
 - queue